hitchc8ck/dcs/missions/campaigns/syria/op_desert_aegis/mission data/to-do.md

 - add transport planes to rat (DONE)
 - add AAA + Shorad to Shayrat, Bassel Al-Assad(DONE)
 - add SAM to Aleppo, Jirah (DONE)
-- add first routes of convoys
 - add atis for airports (DONE)
 - check if airboss and recovery tanker from moose is better (NOT NEEDED)
 - check if skynet had an update (DONE)
 - add SAM (SA2/SA11) for shayrat (DONE)
 - check skynet functionality (blue + red)
 - balance cap/gci script
+- add first routes of convoys
+- check if freq are correct in-game
+- update recon report check if things are correctly